Julian Rotter

 Julian B. Rotter (October 22, 1916 – January 6, 2014) was an American psychologist known for developing social learning theory and research into locus of control.
 He was a faculty member at Ohio State University and then the University of Connecticut.
 A Review of General Psychology survey, published in 2002, ranked Rotter as the 64th most eminent and 18th most widely cited psychologist of the 20th century.
-A 2014 study published in 2014 placed at #54 among psychologists whose careers spanned the post-World War II era.
+A 2014 study published in 2014 placed him at #54 among psychologists whose careers spanned the post-World War II era.

 Background

 Rotter was born in 1916 in Brooklyn, New York, United States, as the third son of Jewish immigrant parents.
 As a schoolboy he became interested with psychology and philosophy through readings.
-Rotter attended Brooklyn College in 1933, where he earned his undergraduate degree.
+Rotter attended Brooklyn College in 1933, where he earned his undergraduate degree in 1937.
 He majored in chemistry even though he found psychology to be more fascinating because chemistry seemed more remunerative.
 While studying in Brooklyn College, Solomon Asch (best known for his later studies of conformity) influenced his development.
 Asch was then intensely involved in the controversy between Gestalt and Thorndikian views of learning.
 Another important influence in these years was Alfred Adler, who was teaching at the Long Island School of Medicine.
 After Rotter asked a question at a public lecture, Adler invited him to attend his weekly training clinic despite the fact that Rotter was only an undergraduate at the time.
 Wood inspired him by his lectures on the scientific method.

-He then earned a master's degree at the University of Iowa, studying there under Kurt Lewin, the renowned gestalt psychologist whose field theory of personality, with its emphasis on goals, valence, and barriers, clearly influenced Rotter's later theory-building.
+He then earned a master's degree at the University of Iowa in 1938, studying there under Kurt Lewin, the renowned gestalt psychologist whose field theory of personality, with its emphasis on goals, valence, and barriers, clearly influenced Rotter's later theory-building.